 WHEN IS THE BEST TIME TO VISIT THE GINKGO GROVE?

 Although there is some variation from year to year, late October or early November is usually the best time to see glorious golden ginkgoes at Blandy.
 We’ll be posting regular updates about the state of the Grove on this page and on our social media pages.

 The Ginkgo Grove tends to be busiest on weekends in late October and early November.
-For a quieter ginkgo experience, we recommend visiting on a weekday or early in the morning.
+"Busy" could mean over a thousand visitors a day!
+For a quieter experience, we strongly recommend coming on a weekday or early in the morning on a weekend.
 Blandy is open to the public every day from dawn to dusk.